 There is a lot of confusion about the difference between passive and active pickups.

 If you have a passive pickup – the kind you attach yourself – the signal it produces will be lower than you’d require for a quality sound.
 You’ll need a preamp to boost this, and to reduce any feedback that it may cause.
 Look for a preamp with as many features as possible if you have passive pickups.

 If your guitar has an active pickup, it’s likely that it also includes a preamp.
 As we discovered earlier, you can plug into amps straight away with these guitars, but many guitarists choose to include an additional, external preamp.
 The addition of an external preamp will increase your tonal options and reduce any unwanted noises or frequencies.
 Look out for something with 5 band EQ, to increase your tonal control.

 Magnetic pickups are very similar to those used in electric guitars.
-This can also result in a sound that’s more similar to an electric guitar, so using a preamp will enable you to reshape your tone so that it sounds more natural.
+These pickups result in a sound that’s more similar to an electric guitar, so using a preamp will enable you to reshape your tone so that it sounds more natural.
 The more EQ and frequency settings you have here, the more you’ll be able to edit your sound until it sounds as you think it should.

 What Are You Looking to Play Through?

-Mixing desks, with XLR inputs are what we plug into at gigs.
-In situations like these, a preamp will act as a DI box, to change the high impedance signal of from your guitar into a low impedance signal, and to convert the connection to an XLR which can go into a desk.
+Mixing desks, with XLR inputs, are what we plug into at gigs.
+In situations like these, a preamp will act like a DI box, to change the high impedance signal from your guitar into a low impedance signal, and to convert the connection to an XLR which can go into a desk.